Chart Color Schemes

 Employment conditions in Nollamara - Westminster remain below the national average according to AreaSearch analysis

-Nollamara - Westminster has a well-educated workforce with significant representation in essential services sectors.
-The unemployment rate stood at 5.4% as of the past year, with an estimated employment growth of 5.5%.
+Nollamara - Westminster has a well-educated workforce with essential services sectors well represented.
+The unemployment rate in June 2025 was 5.4%, with an estimated employment growth of 5.5% over the past year.

-As of June 2025, there are 12,960 residents employed, with an unemployment rate of 7.4%, which is 3.5 percentage points higher than Greater Perth's rate of 3.9%.
-Workforce participation is similar to Greater Perth's at 65.2%.
-The dominant employment sectors include health care & social assistance, retail trade, and accommodation & food, while mining is under-represented at 4.6% compared to Greater Perth's 7.0%.
+There were 12,960 residents in work at this time, with an unemployment rate of 7.4% compared to Greater Perth's rate of 3.9%.
+Workforce participation was broadly similar to Greater Perth's 65.2%.
+The dominant employment sectors among residents include health care & social assistance, retail trade, and accommodation & food, while mining is under-represented at 4.6% compared to Greater Perth's 7.0%.

 Frequently Asked Questions - Employment